ziedHamdi/user-credits/README.md

 ## Get Started

-To start using UserCredits in your project, follow the installation and usage instructions in the [documentation](link-to-documentation).
+To start using UserCredits in your project, follow the installation and usage instructions in the [blog series](https://dev.to/zhamdi/architecting-pay-as-you-go-magic-usercredits-winning-formula-4ace).

 ## Contributing

 UserCredits is an open-source project, and we welcome contributions from the community.
 Whether you want to add new features, improve documentation, or report issues, your help is valuable.
-Check out our [contribution guidelines](link-to-contributing-guide) to get started.
+Feel free to [contact me](https://twitter.com/zhamdi) or to fork the project.

 ## License

-UserCredits is released under the [MIT License](link-to-license-file).
+UserCredits is released under the [MIT License](#).
 Feel free to use it in your projects, commercial or otherwise.

 ---